Ottoman–Hotaki War (1726–1727): Outcome

-Preferring to not push onward due to internal issues and the state of the Afghan army, Ashraf Hotak began negotiating a peace agreement.
+Preferring to not continue the war, Ashraf Hotak began negotiating a peace settlement.
 The Hotaks had obtained a military victory in the war against the Ottomans, with Ashraf also officially being recognized as Shah by the Ottomans.
 Alongside this, pilgrimage caravans sent by the Afghans would be protected by the Ottomans.
-The Ottomans made political gains after successfully negotiating to keep their occupied lands.
+The Ottoman occupied Persian territories were also recognized by Ashraf.
 The Afghans withdrew from territories gained following their victories, with the Ottomans assuming control of Zanjan, Soltaniyeh, and Abhar.

+The recognition as the legitimate Shah of Persia by the Ottomans, who were seen as the chief authority in the Muslim world, saw a significant bolster to Ashraf's prestige and authority, with Axworthy referring to it as a triumph for Ashraf.
+Lockhart remarked that although the treaty served effectively as a compromise, it was very acceptable for Ashraf.

 Aftermath

 The war allowed Ashraf Hotak to unite and gain support from his Kurdish and Zoroastrian populations, and even Shia Shahsevan tribes.
 Nonetheless, the Afghans were still in great majority, seen as usurpers by the Iranian populace.
 As a result, this sparked internal revolts and weakened the strength of the Afghans and their administration based in Isfahan.
-And as a result, the rise of Nader Shah began.
-After numerous engagements, the Afghan armies were forced back on Isfahan, with them abandoning the city on 21 November 1729.
+With the rise of Nader Shah, and after numerous engagements, the Afghan armies were defeated and forced back on Isfahan.
+On 21 November 1729, Isfahan was freed from Afghan rule.